 This is not a task you can do by hand, even with our simplified sensitivity functions.
 The Planck function, when not integrated over its entire domain, is not integrable by hand without significant approximations.
 So, use your favorite numerical software (I'd probably use Mathematica, but whatever you prefer is fine).
 The goal is then to have a consistent table from which one could look up an effective temperature after measuring one or two color indices.
-Please submit both your completed tables (in LATEX, Excel, or some other format) as well as the code that generated them.
-Good luck, and don't hesitate to ask me for help if you are stuck!
+Please submit both your completed tables (in LATEX, Excel, or some other format) as well as the code that generated them as well as plots.